 The APA Manual provides examples of citations of references and answers to frequently asked questions.
 Students are to submit papers using APA style.
 Paper submission format (electronic, hard copy, single-sided, double sided) will be at the discretion of the course faculty.
 Information pertaining to such requirements will be communicated to students verbally at the start of each semester and will also be published in paper/project guidelines and/or the course syllabi.

-Students are encouraged to consult with the faculty for clarifications.
+Students are encouraged to consult with the faculty for clarifications or seek assistance from the writing mentor.

 Papers/Proofing Advice